-Those who have been arrested for drunk driving related offenses, could face serious consequences, along with the high DUI cost involved.
+Those who have been arrested for any driving under the influence related offense charge, will be facing serious consequences, along with the high cost of a DUI involved.
+The highest fees are not from what the cost of a DUI lawyer is, or even fighting the arrest in court as many people expect, but rather will result from a DUI/DWI conviction or guilty plea due to increased 2015 DUI fines and penalties in every state.
 There are the potential human costs of a DUI offense in cases causing an injury or death, but there are also financial DUI costs for those who are caught driving under the influence.
 However knowing how to properly fight the charges against you, can potentially help to avoid paying more DUI costs which can be financially harsh.
 Drivers who are arrested for a DUI/DWI charge typically will have their vehicles immediately impounded, and are then required to pay the cost of the DUI impound fees.
 On average in most states as DUI laws become increasingly severe, a person who is convicted of a DUI, even for a first time offense, can face a minimum fine of $1,000 and a driver’s license suspension of at least one year.
 In a growing number of states throughout the country, all convicted DUI drivers must pay a cost of about $2,000 to have an Ignition Interlock Device installed in their vehicles.
 This cost is the approximate accumulated total of having the device installed and then the monthly service charges required for the length of time it is ordered on the vehicle.
 For those unfamiliar with this device, or how it factors into what the total cost of a DUI offense is, the Ignition interlock devices are wired into a vehicle’s ignition system and use technology similar to that used in breathalyzer tests.
 A driver must blow into the device, which prevents the vehicle from starting if alcohol is detected.

 What is the average cost of a DUI offense charge I can expect if I plead guilty or convicted?